ReinaChenzr/DATA550-finalproject/README.md

 This command will:
 - Launch the container from your DockerHub image
 - Mount your local `report/` folder into the container
-- Run R Markdown to generate the report into `report/heart_report.html`
+- Run the R Markdown workflow to generate outputs into the `report/` folder

 Once the process finishes, open `report/heart_report.html` in your browser.